-You may elect as a Bachelor of Music Education candidate to present a half or full-length Senior Recital following guidelines set forth by the Department of Music.
-A half recital requires a minimum of 30 minutes of music where a full recital requires 45 minutes of music.
+You may elect as a Bachelor of Music Education candidate to present a recital following guidelines set forth by the Department of Music.
+A recital for a BME major requires a minimum of 30 minutes of music.
+BME majors may also elect to present a Senior Project rather than a